YagoLisboa/calculadora_react/README.md

 # calculadora_react
-A simple projct to understand how React works
+A simple projct to understand how React.js works